 Development of transport (1942) Adriaan van der Plas

-These nine terracotta ornaments around the entrance of the former headquarters of the RET together form the 'Development of transport".
-At the bottom it starts with carrier pigeons, above that carriages and (ferry) boats are visible.
-The first buses and trams with travelers can be seen in the arc at the top, as they were used by the RET at the time of building this depot in the early '40.
-In the center under the letters RET is a weapon and the city of Rotterdam.
+These nine terracotta ornaments around the entrance of the former headquarters of the RET together form the 'Development of transport'.
+At the bottom it starts with carrier pigeons, above that carriages and (ferries) boats are visible.
+In the arch at the top you can see the first buses and trams with passengers, as the RET used them when this depot was built in the early 1940s.
+In the middle under the letters RET is a coat of arms and the city of Rotterdam.
 The whole contains many details and is a beautiful decoration with a monumental quality.
-Van der Plas made another facade relief around the corner on the facade of the former garage on the Sluisjesdijk.
-It depicts Hermes, the Greek god of travelers.
-The original RET logo is shown in the lower right corner.
+Around the corner on the facade of the former garage on Sluisjesdijk, sculptor Adriaan van der Plas made another facade relief.
+It says Hermes depicted, the Greek god of travelers.
+The original RET logo is depicted in the lower right corner.